10 Surprising Ways Automation Can Make Your Ecommerce Business Grow

 There are tools that allow you to install an exit pop-up, which will then notify them that they have some items in their shopping cart.
-You can also use remarketing strategies to salvage those abandoned carts like offering various eCommerce payment methods.
+You can also use strategies to salvage those abandoned carts like offering various eCommerce payment methods.

 9. Refunds and Replacements

 It is inevitable for businesses to have product returns.
 However, the way you handle them can make or break your eCommerce business.

 Hence, you will need a tool that will allow you to handle it with ease.
 This includes identifying which items are eligible for refunds and replacements.
 As a result, you get to make sure that you are providing a great customer experience.